-2) in Ireland:
+(a) in the case of Ireland:

-- in respect of income tax, the income levy and capital gains tax, for any year of assessment beginning on or after the first day of January next following the date on which the period specified in the said notice of termination expires; - (2) in respect of corporation tax, for any financial year beginning on or after the first day of January next following the date on which the period specified in the said notice of termination expires.
+- (i) in respect of income tax, the universal social charge and capital gains tax, for any year of assessment beginning on or after the first day of January in the calendar year next following that in which the notice is given; - (ii) in respect of corporation tax, for any financial year beginning on or after the first day of January in the calendar year next following that in which the notice is given; - (b) in the case of the Kingdom of Saudi Arabia: - (i) in respect of taxes withheld at source, for amounts paid on or after the end of the calendar year in which the notice is given; - (ii) in respect of other taxes, for taxable years beginning after the end of the calendar year in which the notice is given.

-IN WITNESS WHEREOF the undersigned, being duly authorized thereto, have signed this Convention.
+IN WITNESS WHEREOF the undersigned, duly authorised thereto, have signed this Convention.

-DONE at Podgorica this 7th day of October 2010 in two originals, in the English and Montenegrin languages, both originals being equally authentic.
+Done in duplicate at Riyadh this 19 day of October, 2011, in the English and Arabic languages, both texts being equally authentic.